Common Questions About Labiaplasty Recovery

 How Long Will I Need to Take Off Work After Labiaplasty?

 How long you will have to take off work depends on your occupation.
 Those with relatively sedentary jobs should take a week or so off to recover, but women with more physically demanding work may have to wait longer to return.
-Talk to Dr. Barach beforehand about the physical requirements of your job.
+Talk to Dr. Kayastha beforehand about the physical requirements of your job.

 How Long Before I Can Resume Normal Activities?